-HA1: Piloting Diverse Peer Support Groups
+HA1: Piloting Diverse Peer Support Groups,

 PEPS, the Program for Early Parent Support, is a program that supports parents of babies 0-3 years old through parent peer-support groups.
 Over the last several years, PEPS has worked to improve our reach to communities we haven’t served well traditionally.
 We will share our learnings around strategies for landscape analysis, working with community partners, running community focus groups and pilot programs, and hiring contractors with lived experience to develop new programming.
 Our efforts led to us piloting new programs for LGBTQIA+ families, single parents, and parents of children with medical delays and disabilities, with other pilots in the works.
 Attendees of this session will have the opportunity to reflect on their own organizations, and create a plan to evaluate and improve their programmatic reach in their own communities.